The Inverse Velocity Force and Automotive Physics

-Therefore physics tells us that the torque-speed curve is a linearly decreasing curve.
-However, a number of real-world effects can lead to modification of this curve, the most important of which are thermal constraints: when the motor draws a lot of current, it heats up, which can lead to motor burnout.
-The motor draws the most current at low speeds when the back-emf is small.
-Therefore at low speeds, the current and therefore the torque need to be restricted by adding a variable-voltage controller to the motor circuit, only ramping to the full voltage $V$ when the speed hence back-emf is large enough to prevent a large current.
-Such a restriction is shown by the dashed line in Fig. \ref{torqueCurveELectric}, so that the curve follows the dashed line until it intersects the solid line, and follows the solid line thereafter.\footnote{High current can be tolerated for a short period, so if high torque is only briefly used (as in launching the car from rest), rather than a sustained hill climb, then the dashed horizontal line of Fig. \ref{torqueCurveELectric} can be made higher.} Another effect is possible if the permanent magnet is swapped for an electromagnet: the strength of the magnetic field (and therefore $k$) can be adjusted depending on the value of $\omega$ measured by a sensor.
+This simple model predicts that the torque-speed curve is a linearly decreasing curve.
+However, the motor draws the most current at low speeds when the back-emf is small, and to prevent overheating and motor burnout the current and therefore the torque needs to be restricted by adding a variable-voltage controller to the motor circuit, only ramping to the full voltage $V$ when the speed hence back-emf is large enough to prevent a large current.
+Such a restriction is shown by the dashed line in Fig. \ref{torqueCurveELectric}, whereby $\tau(\omega)$ follows the dashed line until it intersects the solid line, and follows the solid line thereafter.\footnote{High current can be tolerated for a short period, so if high torque is only briefly used (as in launching the car from rest), rather than a sustained hill climb, then the dashed horizontal line of Fig. \ref{torqueCurveELectric} can be made higher.}\\

+If the permanent magnet is swapped for an electromagnet, the strength of the magnetic field (and therefore $k$) can be adjusted depending on the value of $\omega$ measured by a sensor.